Sleep & Breathing Problems In Neuromuscular Conditions

 Children who are very overweight are more likely to have sleep disordered breathing.
 If your child is overweight, talk with your family doctor or paediatrician about seeing a dietitian to discuss a weight management program.

 Children who have problems with muscle tone

 Children can have trouble breathing during sleep.
-This is because the throat muscles relax and block the airway.
-Children with a NMC may need support at night for breathing.
+This is because the throat muscles relax and block the breathing passages.
+Children with an NMC may need support for breathing at night.

 If your child has difficulty getting enough air and has low oxygen levels, there may be ways to help provide extra oxygen or other support for breathing.
 It's best to talk to a paediatric sleep medicine specialist about what options are possible for your child and how well they may work.

 Some children may need a breathing machine to help them breathe (such as continuous positive airway pressure - CPAP).